beyzoskaya/HiC-GNN/README.md

 #### Purpose:
 This script trains a Graph Attention Network (GAT) model on Hi-C data embeddings and then generalizes the model to untrained Hi-C data at the same resolution.
 It focuses on predicting pairwise genomic distances from the embeddings and adjacency matrices and evaluates the model using Spearman's correlation.
+The model is trained using a **Contrastive Loss** that minimizes the absolute difference between the true and predicted distances.
+The loss function is defined as:

+- **Contrastive Loss**: Penalizes the absolute difference between the predicted and true pairwise distances, encouraging the model to preserve relative genomic distances.

+The final training objective is to minimize this contrastive loss to better capture the underlying genomic structure.

 #### Inputs:
 - **`list_trained`**: A file containing the trained Hi-C data in list format.